-Brandon Casteel's Member Blogs
+Brandon Casteel's Expert Blogs

 RTS design that resonates with players puts the agency of the player first.
 Such design gives players ample room on which to succeed or fail own their own merits and it will give them multiple arenas in which to succeed.